GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 # Standalone Tutorial

-This examples deploy the Secured data warehouse blueprint with "batteries included".
+This examples deploy the Secured data warehouse blueprint and the required infrastructure needed to deploy it.

 ## Usage